HorizonIITM/git-tutorial/README.md

 ```
 5. Some of the commands that you may use to achieve this include `whoami`, `date`, `free`, `grep`, `cat`.
 6. Add this new file to the your local repository, commit it (short commit message will suffice),
-   and push the changes to GitHub.
+   and push the changes to GitHub (pushing will throw error: follow the instruction in the error to push).
 8. Open Pull Request in the original repository with the newly added file as instructed above.
 The title
    of the pull request should be in the format `rollnumber_name` (in lowercase).
 In the description briefly write
    what you learnt in the Linux module, and what more would you have liked to learn.
+Check the **Pull-Request**
+   section for how to make PRs.
 8. Complete the circulated Google Form by uploading a text file containing all the commands that you used
    to create the file in **step 4**.
 9. Now wait!